Skip to Main Content

 Do Bucks players regularly play on the team?

-The NBA G League provides an excellent avenue for young players to gain valuable experience.
-Operating our own NBA G League franchise will provide even more opportunities for our younger players to continue developing their skills.
+The Wisconsin Herd provides more opportunities for Bucks younger players to continue developing their skills.
+Bucks Two-Way and Affiliate players regularly play for the Herd.
 All NBA players are eligible to be assigned to the NBA G League, with players having more than three years of NBA experience needing to consent to the assignment.

 How can I watch the games?

-In the Oshkosh, Wisconsin area, all home games are televised on tv32.
+In the Oshkosh, Wisconsin area, all home games are televised on The Sport - Green Bay 32.
 Check local listings.

 NBA G League games, with the exception of those that are televised nationally, are streamed live on NBAGLeague.com.

-Games can be found on ESPNU, ESPN+, NBA TV and Twitch.
+Games can be found on ESPNU, ESPN+, NBA TV and Tubi.

 How can I follow the team on social media?

-Fans can follow the team on Instagram, Twitter and Facebook.
+Fans can follow the team on Instagram, Twitter, Facebook, and TikTok

 NBA G League